 * Archaeologists Conflate the Name of "Ramses" with the Date of Building: Exodus 1:11 says that the Jews "built for Pharaoh supply cities, Pithom and Ramses", which may have housed public granaries.
 Secular Egyptologists are conflating the naming of this city with the date of the first construction at that location.
 This argues for consideration of Mahoney's work because it is by this conflation that evidence of the Hebrews in centuries before Ramses II, who built Pi-Ramsees, is systematically rejected.
 (Pithom and Ramses may be the storage facilities of Pi-Ramses.)
 To illustrate such an error, consider the Google search for: when was New York City founded...

 * New York City Wasn't New York City Until Later: NYC wasn't "named" "New York" until 1664.
 "York" is a British name and when the Dutch founded the settlement in 1624 in the region they called "New Netherland", they soon constructed "Fort Amsterdam" and named the island "New Amsterdam".
 Four decades later the King of England granted the land to the "Duke of York" and it became New York.
-Google's result, consistent with countless other references, is not in error because "New York City" did not exist in 1624.
+Google's date for the city's founding, consistent with countless other references, is considered valid even though "New York City" did not exist in 1624.
 (Istanbul was founded centuries before Christ as Byzantium, yet it's most common name was Constantinople from 330 A.D. until 1922.)
 It is so common that we often don't even think of it as anachronistic to use the current name for something even when referencing a time before that name came into use.
-Writing in Genesis, for example, Moses referred to God as YHWH describing events that occurred before he learned God's name in Exodus, and the land of Ramses was mentioned.
+Jesus and the New Testament writers attributed the Pentateuch, the first five books of Scripture, to Moses (Acts 15:1 w Gen. 17; Mark 12:26, etc.) When writing Genesis, years after those events had occurred, naturally, Moses sometimes referred to God as YHWH, even though those events occurred long before he learned God's name in Exodus.
+In the same way, Genesis mentions the land of Ramses.

 * An ancient city known to be built by Semites was absorbed into Ramses: Significant excavation has been accomplished at a Semite city called Avaris.
 What was found is presented in the Exodus film Patterns of Evidence and summarized in the bullets just below.
 It is therefore of interest, as reported even by Wikipedia, that, "Avaris was absorbed into the new city of Pi-Ramesses constructed by Ramesses II (1279–1213 BC)..."
 Thus there is a known Semite association with the building of the early settlement beneath Ramesses.
 This relatively new information could explain the "Ramesses" anachronism and therefore should caution archaeologists against dismissing all patterns of evidence for the Exodus excavated at that location simply on the claim that such evidence belongs to a date prior to Pharaoh Ramses II.